mtho-ngoza/mzansigig/public/legal/privacy-policy.md

 ## 1. Introduction

-Kasigig (Pty) Ltd ("Kasigig", "we", "us", or "our") respects your privacy and is committed to protecting your personal information.
+MzansiGig (Pty) Ltd ("MzansiGig", "we", "us", or "our") respects your privacy and is committed to protecting your personal information.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our platform.

 This policy complies with South Africa's **Protection of Personal Information Act (POPIA), Act 4 of 2013**.

-By using Kasigig, you consent to the data practices described in this policy.
+By using MzansiGig, you consent to the data practices described in this policy.

 ---